 - MRBS-SSB=11 is a number of resource blocks for a S-SS/PSBCH block transmission with SCS configuration μ

+- Poffset is a value of sl-PowerOffsetAnchor, if provided; otherwise, Poffset=0.

+For operation with shared spectrum channel access, after allocating power PS-SSB(i) for transmission of each S-SS/PBCH block in the anchor RB-set, the UE equally allocates power remaining from PCMAX, if any, for transmission of each S-SS/PBCH block in non-anchor RB-sets.

 *** Unchanged parts are omitted ***

 16.2.2 PSCCH